EVerest/everest-core/docs/source/how-to-guides/bringup/dc.rst

    to 1000 V. It is a test case in table 103 of IEC 61851-23:2023.
 -  ☐ Set a limit of 550 V. Switch on the power supply at 500 V. Start monitoring.
 Stop monitoring.
-Set the DC output voltage to 565 V. The relais shall remain closed as the over-voltage monitoring is not active.
+Set the DC output voltage to 565 V. The relays shall remain closed as the over-voltage monitoring is not active.

 More IEC 61851-23 test cases for DC